Nobody warns you about the bathroom.

 Your perineum, the tissue between the vaginal opening and the rectum, stretches considerably during delivery.
 With a tear (which is more common than most first-time moms realize), the resulting soreness and swelling can make ordinary tasks genuinely difficult for days or weeks.

-That first bathroom trip after delivery is a wake-up call.
+That first bathroom trip after delivery is the moment most moms realize they were not prepared.
 The tissue is swollen.
 Wiping is painful.
 Most hospitals send you home with mesh underwear, a basic squeeze bottle, and a few pads, and that is not enough to get you through your recovery.

 You deserve better than that.